LorenzDuremdes/Second-Brain/TrainerRoad (forum).md

 I would take small sips every now and then and spreading it over the hour to hit whatever carbs/hr your target is.

-Consuming some carbohydrates **pre**-workout (somewhere within 15m before starting the workout to e.g. prevent reactive hypoglycemia or feeling bad[[Pre-Workout Nutrition: Data-Driven Ways to Plan Meal Timing (Ask a Cycling Coach 327)](https://www.youtube.com/watch?v=o0S5iPm-hjs&t=360s)]) might also help rather than trying to consume it all **intra**-workout to prevent e.g. gastrointestinal problems (especially more likely at higher intensities).
+Consuming some carbohydrates **pre**-workout (somewhere within 15m before starting the workout to e.g. prevent reactive hypoglycemia or feeling bad^[[Pre-Workout Nutrition: Data-Driven Ways to Plan Meal Timing (Ask a Cycling Coach 327)](https://www.youtube.com/watch?v=o0S5iPm-hjs&t=360s)]) might also help rather than trying to consume it all **intra**-workout to prevent e.g. gastrointestinal problems (especially more likely at higher intensities).

 # [Legs are sore or feel great after a race](https://www.trainerroad.com/forum/t/legs-are-sore-or-feel-great-after-a-race/93134)
 1. Some things I can think of: